SoCreate/service-fabric-pub-sub/README.md

     }
 }
 ```
-The SubscriberStatelessServiceBase class automatically handles subscribing to the message types that were registered using the RegisterHandler() method and exposes endpoints to subscribe and unsubscribe to message types from external services.
+The SubscriberStatelessServiceBase class automatically handles subscribing to the message types that were registered using the `Subscribe` attribute.
+*To subscribe from a Stateful Service, extend `SubscriberStatefulServiceBase` instead of `SubscribingStatelessServiceBase`*

 ### Publishing messages from Actors
 *Create a sample Actor that publishes messages.*